g3org3zx/Portfolio/README.md

 # George Kamande's Portfolio 🌐

 Welcome to my personal portfolio website!
 This project showcases who I am, what I do, and what I’ve built so far.
-It's a central hub where you can learn more about my skills, education, experience, and passion for software engineering and cybersecurity.
+It's a central hub where you can learn more about my skills, education, experience, and passion for software engineering.

 ## 🚀 About Me